Scotland's Euro 2024 fixtures, dates and potential route through tournament in Germany

 The top two in each group plus the four best third-placed teams go through

-If Scotland finish as winners of Group C but all other results at Euro 2024 go with the world rankings, the Scots’ opponents in the knockout rounds would be…
+If Scotland finish as winners of Group A but all other results at Euro 2024 go with the world rankings, the Scots’ opponents in the knockout rounds would be…

 Round of 16: Saturday June 29 – Scotland vs Denmark (Westfalenstadion, Dortmund)